Providence Essentials

 Move through the city better

-Use these when Providence works best as a compact, walkable city.
+These help when Providence works best as a compact, walkable city.
 These are the Providence pages that should answer quickly, carry their own freshness date, and send the reader into the right district, guide, or business next.

 Transit and walkability